 Leave The Clippings

 Leave grass clippings, after mowing, on the lawn.
 The clippings will break down to provide nutrients for the grass.

 Water Less but Deep

 Water less often but longer.
 One inch per week is usually sufficient.
 The roots will grow deeper and stronger.

 Hand dig weeds you really can’t stand.
 Spray only organic weed killers.
 Overseed to avoid more weeds.

 For big problem areas, test the soil.
 Wait for the results and replenish the soil with certified organic supplements.

 Seed in early fall or spring with a mix of grasses.
 Restore bare spots with a combination of seed and composted soil.

-Organic pesticides are still pesticides and are equally toxic for beneficial insects.
+Organic pesticides are still pesticides and can be equally toxic for beneficial insects.

 Try to avoid them.